Learn

 Some people also follow the age-based allocation strategy.
 This means they allocate a certain percentage of bonds and cash to their age.
 For instance, if you're in your 30s, you might allocate 30% of your portfolio to bonds and cash.
 This strategy tends to reduce risk as you get closer to retirement.

 Make sure to regularly assess your risk tolerance, check your allocation, and adjust as needed.
 It's a balancing act.
-But with a bit of planning and a long term perspective, you can create a portfolio that works for you.
+But with a bit of planning and a long-term perspective, you can create a portfolio that works for you.

 Investment timeframes refer to how long an investor plans to hold onto an investment.
-Short term investing means holding an investment for less than a year.
-It is often associated with day trading or short term speculation.
-Short term investors who focus on quick profit may keep an eye on market changes to buy and sell assets quickly.
+Short-term investing means holding an investment for less than a year.
+It is often associated with day trading or short-term speculation.
+Short-term investors who focus on quick profit may keep an eye on market changes to buy and sell assets quickly.

-Long term investing refers to investments that investors hold for more than five years.
+Long-term investing refers to investments that investors hold for more than five years.
 This type of investing is often associated with buy-and-hold strategies.
-Long term investors look at the fundamentals of the assets they invest in.
+Long-term investors look at the fundamentals of the assets they invest in.
 They consider the financial health of a company or the stability of a country's economy.

-From our perspective, long term investing beats short term trading for several reasons.
+From our perspective, long-term investing beats short-term trading for several reasons.
 Namely, a longer horizon lets investors take a more patient mindset about building wealth.
-This can keep them from making snap decisions based on short term market changes.
+This can keep them from making snap decisions based on short-term market changes.
 It also lets them earn money over time through the power of compounding.

 10.Day trading

 Day trading means buying and selling shares within the same day.
-It's a high-risk way of trying to make money from short term changes in the market.
+It's a high-risk way of trying to make money from short-term changes in the market.
 This strategy is not recommended for beginners.
 You need to do a lot of research and even more speculation to make it work.

 Value investing is the investment philosophy behind Warren Buffet’s fortune.
 It is when you pick stocks that seem to be worth more than their current price.
 It's kind of like finding a diamond in the rough.
 You're looking for stocks that have the potential to shine bright in the future.

 With some research and a bit of guessing, value investing can pay off well if you make the right choices.
 However, it can also be risky if you don't know how to choose the right stocks.
-That's why it's important to learn first how to do research on what you want to invest in.
+That's why it's important to learn first how to research what you want to invest in.

 One way to do this is by looking at the company's balance sheet, income statement, and cash flow statement.
 These documents provide valuable information about the company's assets, liabilities, revenue, and expenses.